Child Custody Evaluations

 Mandatory Reporters

-FCS evaluators are mandated to report any suspicions of abuse or neglect of any minor child(ren) to the Department of Children and Family Services (DCFS).
+FCS evaluators are mandated to report any suspicions of abuse or neglect of any minor child(ren) to the Department of Children and Family Services.
 Evaluators must explain the mandated reporting requirements of the Abused and Neglected Child Reporting Act, 325 ILCS 5/1 et seq. as well as the limitations of privacy and confidentiality in the evaluation process.

 Safety and Technology Policies

 FCS provides a safe environment for parents in the evaluation process through the presence of a Cook County Sheriff’s deputy in our office.
 Evaluators may use videoconference to complete some interviews.
 Whether an evaluation interview occurs in-person or by telephone or by videoconference, all parties are required to maintain proper language, behavior and decorum as if they were present in a courtroom.
-No participant in the evaluation process shall be permitted to use any electronic device to record audio or video.

 Evaluation Report